jellyfishsolutions/lynx/README.md

 In this example, the Lynx application is created with the `DatagridModule` and the `AdminUIModule` modules.

 Modules are the standard to provide additional functionaly to the Lynx framework.

+## Mail Client

+Since day 0, Lynx supports a very simple API to send emails from controllers, with the methods `sendMail` and `sendMailRaw`.
+Starting from `1.2.0`, this methods are available outside the controller context.

+The `App` class define the `mailClient` property of type `MailClient`.
+This class contains the methods `sendMail` and `sendMailRaw` to respectivly send emails.
+The first method uses the `nunjuks` template system to send emails, both for plain text, html text and subject.
+The latter is a low level version of the API, directly sending the email body and subject.
+Both APIs support multiple destination addresses.

+The mail client is configured thought the `ConfigBuilder` of the application.

+By default, a standard SMTP sender client is used (using the usual NodeMailer library).
+It is possible to use a custom sender class (that implements the `MailClient` interface) using the `setMailClientFactoryConstructor` method of the `ConfigBuilder`.